San Antonio & Windcrest Braces

 You may envision gray metal when you think of traditional braces, but Dr. Vo offers patients either silver or golden-colored braces.

-Most of the time, you’ll need to wear either metal tie wires or rubber bands called ligatures to hold the archwires onto the brackets.
+Most of the time, your archwires are held to the brackets with either metal wire ties or rubber bands called ligatures.
 Ligatures come in a wide variety of colors, so you can express your individuality while your smile is in progress.

 Working Hard For Your Smile